s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 ### What is bad?
 > At the time of publishing this article, 9 months have passed since I bypassed Google Magika.
 I am throwing in a llama3.2 bypass to celebrate this article finally coming out.
 This LLM bypass's variations have been done before but I am including it anyway as it goes with the "what is ___" point I am trying to make.

 An AI assistant shouldn't tell people how to do "bad" things like building a bomb, for safety reasons.
-But, what if you need to clear rubble from the entrance of a cave to save some people stuck inside?
+But, what if you need the bomb to clear rubble from the entrance of a cave to save some people stuck inside?
 In such a case, should an AI help you?

 One might argue, "*If the AI can make sure that what you are saying is true - then sure.*" Well, what if I go to a cave in real life, put some rubble on its entrance and show it to the AI assistant - wouldn't it be fooled?\
 To simplify, should intent matter to AI?
 Can intent even be verified?
 And if you are feeling brave, what makes a bad thing a bad thing?